aerinng/collab/README.md

 By clicking on the ‘Sign Up’ button, they will be redirected to the ‘Register’ page.

-Upon successful login, they are brought to the main menu.
+Upon successful login using user's email and password, they are brought to the main menu.
 The landing page will be the ‘Search’ page.
 There are a total of 5 tabs which the user can click on to use their features.
 Namely, the pages are: Search, Group, (Add) Offer, Chat, and Profile.

+Search page allows users to search for any offers that are listed on Collab.
+Users can thereafter choose to join the offer listed, if they intend to buy items from the same store too.

+Group page allows users to join groups which contains offers categorised by the type of products the store they included in their offer listing sells.
+Users will also receive notifications for any offer listings posted in the groups they joined.

 (Add) Offer will lead the user to a screen displaying a list of store promotions.
 Thereafter, the user will fill in a form before successfully posting their offer to Collab.
 The necessary details are keyed in by the user, after which they will ‘Post’ and have the details saved.

+Chat page allows users to communicate with other users that are registered on Collab.

+Profile page allows users to edit their particulars, edit their auto-post frequency and notifications settings as well as view the offers that they have created or joined.

 Have a look at our [Prototype](https://www.figma.com/proto/K21NBhfN3Yd1pUdjtItRIB/Collab?node-id=18%3A0&scaling=scale-down)!
 Actual UI/UX of our application may differ from this prototype.